Date of Degree

 In conclusion, using avidin-biotin technique to modify biotinylated chitosan surfaces is a facile method to attach a wide variety of ligands in mild reaction conditions, while preserving the functionality of these ligands.

 Abbas, Aiman Omar Mahmoud.
-"Chitosan for biomedical applications." dissertation, University of Iowa, 2010.
+"Chitosan for biomedical applications."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.